 Students awarded fellowships are not given work assignments but are expected to become involved in the academic life of the School both through formal and informal arrangements with faculty and other students.

 During the first year, students are supported by the Graduate School as Annenberg Graduate Fellows.

-Advanced students generally have the opportunity each year to apply for competitively awarded fellowships from the Graduate School.
+Advanced students (years four and five) generally have the opportunity each year to apply for competitively awarded fellowships from the Graduate School.